jsarchibald/cs50/README.md

 Lab materials will be posted each week - check back for more!

-Note that labs are numbered in accordance with weeks in the course - so the first lab is called week 1!
+Note that labs are numbered in accordance with weeks in the course - so the first lab as a group is called week 2, since we first met in week 2!

-## Links

-I'll be keeping track of any links I keep in the notes of my slides, or send over Zoom chat, in this Google Sheet.
-These are in order of appearance in the class.

 ## Design help